mtso/garden/docs/notes.md

 view rendering steps
 1. tiles do not change state within a single round
 1. objects that are placed on top of a column should convert the column into a floor tile
-  1. each cell of tiles are joined by spaces
+1. join each cell of tiles with spaces
-  1. each row of tiles are joined by newlines
+1. join each row of tiles with newlines
 1. object's values are placed into the map by type (portal and boss always takes up three spaces)
 1. movable entities are placed
+1. add statues

 loop